Miguevrgo/Oxide/README.md

 ## Overview

 `Oxide` started as a simple terminal-based chess project in my personal repository [Projects](https://github.com/Miguevrgo/Projects), but it evolved into something much bigger.
-A professor proposed it as a challenge, and I took it seriously, transforming it from a basic command-line game into a fully-fledged UCI-compliant chess engine written in Rust.
+A professor proposed it as a challenge, and I took it seriously, transforming it from a basic command-line game into a competitive UCI chess engine.
 The goal?
 To learn, to enjoy coding something complex without a GUI, and to build a clean, efficient, and readable piece of software.

 This engine is designed to be both a learning experience and a playground for exploring chess programming.
 It leverages bitboards for board representation, implements move generation with obstruction difference techniques, and aims to balance simplicity with performance.
 Whether you're a chess enthusiast or a Rust programmer, I hope you find something interesting here!